Ronald Wesley Taylor

 Ron Taylor began his baseball journey playing ball as an eight-year-old in Toronto's Leaside Baseball Association.
 He was recognized as "a pitching prodigy" as a teenager when he was spotted by a scout for the Cleveland Indians.
 He was given a contract to play ball in 1956; he intentionally missed the next five spring trainings and joined an Indians' farm team mid-season so he could finish his studies.
 He graduated from the University of Toronto with a degree in Electrical Engineering in 1961, and joined the Bigs with Cleveland in 1962 at age 24.

 He was traded to the St. Louis Cardinals following the 1962 season.
 He was mostly used as a relief pitcher in St. Louis, and became one of the National League's best relievers.
 In 1964, he had the most appearances among all pitchers for the Cards, and he also won more games than any other NL relief pitcher that season.
 St. Louis would go on to win the pennant and the World Series that year, in a tough seven-game battle against the New York Yankees.
-Taylor made two appearances in the post-season; he also earned the save in game four of the series, holding the Yankees' lineup hitless over four innings.
+Taylor made two appearances in the post-season; he also earned the save in Game 4 of the series, holding the Yankees' lineup hitless over four innings.

 He was traded to the Houston Astros midway through the 1965 season, but his career was temporarily ended in 1966 after a serious back injury.
 The New York Mets saw some value in the injured pitcher, and purchased his contract prior to the 1967 season.
 He would quickly find his groove and led the Mets in both appearances and saves for the next three years (from 1967 to 1969).
 The Mets won the NL East Division in 1969, thanks in part to Taylor's help in the division-clinching game.
 In the NLCS that year, New York swept the Atlanta Braves in three straight games; Taylor would get a save in the first game and a win in the second.

 The Mets were the underdogs in the 1969 World Series against the Baltimore Orioles.
-Taylor made two appearances, notably helping the Mets to a win in Game Two by getting Brooks Robinson to ground out to third to end the game.
+Taylor made two appearances, notably helping the Mets to a win in Game 2 by getting Brooks Robinson to ground out to third to end the game.
 With Taylor's help, the Mets would win the World Series in five games.

 The first part of his baseball career ended in 1972 following a brief stint with the San Diego Padres.
 He would leave as a pitcher with 491 game appearances and having pitched nearly 800 innings.
 He finished with 45 wins, 43 losses and 72 saves to his name.
 He ended with an ERA of 3.93 over his time spent in the Majors.